moja-global/moja_global_docs/docs/DocumentationStyleGuide/style-tone.rst

 -  Use Active voice wherever possible.
 -  The style and tone should be friendly and come off as natural.
--  Making use of transaction words is quite preferred.
+-  Making use of transaction words is quite preferred, to denote something related to a process or other action.
 -  Simplify the documentation hierarchy for the readers to easily follow.
 -  Technical terms, abbreviations, jargon should be documented early on